iamharshthakkar/UserTrackingLibrary/README.md

 # User Tracking Library
-User tracking library written in javascript, this library helps to track visitors on your website.
+User tracking library is written in javascript, this library helps to track visitors on your website.

 # How to use this library?
 User tracking library can be used by initializing the javascript files by referencing it in your project file: